top of page

 "This is a whole new way of sending people to space … this really is monumental."

 But, as Bridenstine pointed out during soonafter, the officials didn't shake hands with the astronauts.
 The ongoing coronavirus pandemic has reshaped how NASA prepares for human spaceflight.
-Both Bridenstine and Cabana wore masks and kept a distance to prevent the spread of the novel coronavirus.
+Both Bridenstine and Cabana wore masks and kept a distance to prevent the spread of the novel coronavirus

 "We are on the cusp of launching American astronauts on American rockets from American soil yet again," Bridenstine said.
 "This is a tough time in American history, it is a tough time in world history," he added, referencing the COVID-19 pandemic that necessitated his own distance from the astronauts.